abidex4yemi/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+*React JS is a JavaScript component-based library for building user interfaces (UI).
+Developed by Jordan Walke and now maintained by facebook.*

+*Native DOM operations are quite slow in terms of performance, and any application that has much of DOM operations in the background will render slowly.
+For instance, while using the Twitter mobile site, as you scroll down the page you see an option saying `show newer feeds`, the trending topics list change over time, so there are lots of DOM operations going on in the background.
+If the page has data that changes over time at high rates then there is a requirement for DOM updates to be very fast and also reflect in other parts of the UI if they use the same data.
+React solves this problem, without even having the page reload.
+It does by a concept called virtual DOM.
+When a page is rendered using React, the state of the DOM tree structure/hierarchy is stored, and when there is any updates to be made to the UI, it does a diff on the previous (old) DOM tree with the new one, and updates only the ones that have changed.
+In this way, lots of DOM operations/refreshes are reduced, improving performance considerably.*

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+*Thinking in React is a concept of building component based user interfaces and there are principle guidind the concept*

+1. A component should be a pure function which transforms data into a user interface.
+For a regular React web app, this means that a component takes some data and returns HTML.
+2. Components should be as `generic` as possible to promote reusability.
+To achieve this, you don’t want to bind the components which generate your HTML to a specific state management solution.
+Instead, you divide your components into container (smart) components and presentational (dumb) components
+3. A component should be performant.
+It should only render when its input has changed.

-- [ ] Describe state.
+- [X] Describe state.

+*State is like a data store to the ReactJS component.
+It is mostly used to update the component when user performed some action like clicking button etc.*

-- [ ] Describe props.
+- [X] Describe props.

+*props in react is used to control data into a component, generally props are set by parent and passed to child components and they are fixed throughout the component which means props are Read-Only*

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!)
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!)
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
+- [X] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
+- [X] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [X] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [X] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [X] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [X] PM then will count the HW as done by  merging the branch back into master.

 Please note: